- Prospective Students

 When must all prerequiste courses be completed?

-Students must complete all required major prerequisites by the beginning of the Autumn 2013 semester.
+Students admitted for Autumn Semester 2015 admission had to complete all required major prerequisites by the beginning of the Autumn 2015 semester.

 I plan on applying to the Sociology specialization, where can I find the approved Natural Science GE list?

-The approved GE Natural Science courses can be found here
+The approved GE Science courses can be found here

 I plan on applying to the Sociology specialization and have completed more than one of the courses included in the Approved Natural Science GE list.